wp-plugins/wp-power-stats/readme.txt

 Track your visitors with WP Power Stats.

 No need to write any code, integrate scripts or use any 3rd party services.
-Just install it with one click & enjoy!
+Just install with one click & enjoy!

 [View sample screenshots](http://wordpress.org/plugins/wp-power-stats/screenshots/)